 While I help you understand why AMP is important for your business, let me begin by talking about AMP stories or newly known as Google web stories.

-Just like stories on any social platform, web stories are snackable pieces of information for web.
-Now you can create tappable visually appealing stories of information that will not only rank SERPs, but you can also have it embeded on other’s website.
+Just like stories on any social platform, web stories are snackable pieces of information for the web.
+Now you can create tappable visually appealing stories of information that will not only rank SERPs, but you can also have it embedded on other’s websites.

-Since these elements for the open web, the web stories aren’t confined into closed systems like those stories you create on social media.
+Since these elements are for the open web, the web stories aren’t confined to closed systems like those stories you create on social media.
 Anyone across the web can embed your stories & send traffic to your website.
 It’s just another way of getting backlinks.

 It goes without saying how difficult it is to come directly to the point without wasting any time.

 See what it looks like to be ranking on the SERPs with the web stories.

 I’ve been using AMP since its launch in 2016.
 I’ve seen it load instantly & do the magic for one of my blogs that has well 70% of traffic coming from mobile phones.